Quantum Interference between Photons and Single Quanta of Stored Atomic Coherence

-In this Letter, we demonstrate, for the first time, quantum interference between a flying photon and a single localized ``photon" stored as collective atomic spin excitation~\cite{Duan2001DLCZ,Fleischhauer2005RMP, Gorshkov2007PhotonStorage} in an ensemble of laser cooled atoms.
-Indistinguishability between the flying photon and stored magnon is revealed through their beasplitter-type mixing within the atomic cloud, showing a transition from bosonic bunching to fermion-like antibunching.
-Naturally different from the typical linear beamsplitter mixing of two identical optical modes, the coherent conversion between photons and atomic magnons is stimulated via an external optical field.
-The single-photon frequency detuning $\Delta$ of this control optical field provides a tuning knob for the Hermiticity of the interacting magnon-photon system.
-Moreover, it is also demonstrated here that the quantum interference occurs between two independent photonic and magnonic modes, with the latter being prepared through the DLCZ scheme~\cite{Duan2001DLCZ} and preserved within the lifetime of the atomic coherence.
-Therefore, our results establish a new mechanism of the quantum interface which can enable coupling of light and matter in a quantum network.
+In this Letter, we demonstrate, for the first time, quantum interference between flying photons, from a highly attenuated coherent state, and a single localized ``photon" stored as collective atomic spin excitation~\cite{Duan2001DLCZ,Fleischhauer2005RMP, Gorshkov2007PhotonStorage} in a cold atom ensemble.
+In our system, the frequency detuning of the control laser field provides a unique tuning knob for the Hermiticity of the coherent magnon-photon interaction.
+As a result, indistinguishability between the two types of bosons is investigated with varying Hermiticity, showing a transition of quantum statistics from bosonic bunching to fermionlike antibunching.
+Moreover, the preservation of the quantum interference between these photonic and magnonic modes within the lifetime of the atomic coherence is demonstrated.
+Therefore, our results establish a new mechanism of interfacing light and matter in a quantum network.